Distance Learning and pupil support at Patmos School during Covid-19 school closure

 Teachers continued teaching pupils in their respective classes.
 Grade seven showed improvement in class attendance as compared to the previous week .
 This increased the school roll from 125 to 147.
 Social workers are still following up on pupils who are currently not reporting to school.

-Throughout October the school provided a daily breakfast and lunch to those pupils, under the government guidelines, in the Grade 4 and Grade 8 classes who have returned to full time learning at the new Patmos School building.
+Throughout the months of October, November and December the school provided a daily breakfast and lunch to those pupils, under the government guidelines, in the Grade 4 and Grade 8 classes who have returned to full time learning at the new Patmos School building.
 In the third week Of October the pupils sat exams to gauge their level of understanding of subjects since the school closure.

-The remaining pupils have continued to be taught under the Distance Learning Program and they and their families have received regular supplies of food from the school on Wednesdays and Fridays of each week.
+The remaining pupils have continued to be taught under the Distance Learning Program and they and their families have received regular supplies of food from the school on Wednesdays and Fridays of each week as well as access to the school bore hole.

 There was a parents/teacher evening organised at Patmos School on 25th September at which 100 parents attended.
 The aim of the meeting was to update parents on the progress of the new Patmos School building as well as highlighting new dates for the distribution of food to families in the community.